Tilivalline: Applications

-Antibiotic-associated hemorrhagic colitis is disease resulting from treatment of patients with antibiotics such as penicilins, quinolones, and cephalosporins.
+Antibiotic-associated hemorrhagic colitis is disease resulting from treatment of patients with antibiotics such as penicillins, quinolones, and cephalosporins.
 AAHC causes dysbosis with a sudden onset of bloody diarrhea and abdominal cramps.
 The cause of AAHC is unknown, however several mechanisms have been suggested, such as allergic reaction, mucosal ischemia, and infection with Klebsiella oxytoca.
 In some patients, overgrowth of Klebsiella oxytoca has been shown to result in AAHC due to the production of the toxin tilivalline.
 More specifically, tilivalline prompted apoptosis in cultured human cells in vivo and disrupted epithelial barrier function, which agrees with colitis observed in human AAHC.
 Another study provided a distinct molecular mechanism for the enterotoxicity of tilivalline in AAHC, which showed that tilivalline bound to tubulin and stabilized microtubules leading to mitotic arrest.
 Thus, understanding the mechanism of how tilivalline drives AAHC identifies it as a valid target for diagnosis, prevention, and treatment of colitis.